MCDReforged/MCDReforged/doc/rtext.md

 ---

-Here are the classes you really need to write your plugin
+Here are the classes you really need to write in your plugin

 ## Rtext